samuelzhang1201/customer_case/README_answer.md

 4) rename schema using macro
 5) considering SDC type 2 for stg_sf__contacts, maybe it's not best suitable for this project, but it just for demonstration.
 6) for transacion table, we can consider to use incremental materalization to minimize load.
+7) we can use doc block for better documentation